-Fernandez-Villaverde and Levintal (2018) and van der Ploeg and de Zeeuw (2018).
-21 for developing economies, we set $\gamma = 3.8$ as Gourio (2012) and Fernandez-Villaverde and Levintal (2018) do for the U.S. economy.18 Some experimental evidence in countries hit by natural disasters (Cassar et al., 2017 and Cameron and Shah, 2015) suggests that agents tend to exhibit a more risk averse behavior, although these findings are difficult to translate into a value of γ .19 We therefore see the calibration of risk aversion based on the U.S. economy as a lower bound for disaster-prone countries.20 Schmitt-Grohé and Uribe (2017) report that the standard deviation and serial correlation of annual GDP in emerging economies are 8.71% and 0.87, respectively.
+we set $\gamma = 3.8$ as Gourio (2012) and Fernandez-Villaverde and Levintal (2018) do for the U.S. economy.22 Some experimental evidence in countries hit by natural disasters (Cassar et al., 2017 and Cameron and Shah, 2015) suggests that agents tend to exhibit a more risk averse behavior, although these findings are difficult to translate into a value of γ .23 We therefore see the calibration of risk aversion based on the U.S. economy as a lower bound for disasterprone countries.24 Schmitt-Grohé and Uribe (2017) report that the standard deviation and serial correlation of annual GDP in emerging economies are 8.71% and 0.87, respectively.
 We therefore set the persistence (ρ_A) and the standard deviation (σ_A) of the TFP shock to match these moments at a quarterly frequency.
-We set the persistence of the tax rate (ρ{τ}) to 0.90, in line with the calibration of Shen et al. (2018) for low-income countries and close to the values estimated for the U.S. (i.e. Zubairy, 2014) and Euro Area economies (i.e. Coenen et al., 2013).21 Finally, absent evidence specific for EMDEs, we calibrate the persistence of the disaster risk shock (ρ{θ}) to 0.90 in both type of countries, following Gourio (2012), Isoré and Szczerbowicz (2017) and Fernandez-Villaverde and Levintal (2018).
+We set the persistence of the tax rate (ρ{τ}) to 0.90, in line with the calibration of Shen et al. (2018) for low-income countries and close to the values estimated for the U.S. (i.e. Zubairy, 2014) and Euro Area economies (i.e. Coenen et al., 2013).25 Finally, absent evidence specific for EMDEs, we calibrate the persistence of the disaster risk shock (ρ{θ}) to 0.90 in both type of countries, following Gourio (2012), Isoré and Szczerbowicz (2017) and Fernandez-Villaverde and Levintal (2018).

 Uncertain Fiscal Parameters.
 The values of two fiscal parameters are uncertain.
 We then set the responsiveness parameter of the tax rate to public debt $\rho{\tau b} = 0.225$, which is approximately the minimum value that guarantees the stability of the model across all the exercises conducted.
 In Section 5.5 we perform robustness checks on this parameter along with others.
-Similarly, there is no empirical evidence available to calibrate the elasticity of public investment to the loss of public capital (ρ{xg}).
-Hence, we set it equal to 0.8, assuming less than a one-to-one reconstruction within the quarter, and then check how robust the baseline results are.
+Similarly, there is no empirical evidence available to calibrate the elasticity of public investment to disasters (ρ{xd}), and its inertia (ρ{xg}).
+Hence, we set these parameters equal to 1.5 and 0.95, respectively, and then check how robust the baseline results are.

 Disaster Shocks Parameters.
-In accordance with the evidence reported in Section 2, for disaster-prone countries we set the annual disaster probability (p_d) to 16.2% and the average loss $(\bar{\theta})$ to 6.65% of GDP.
-The standard deviation (σ{θ}) matches the quarterly dispersion of damages to GDP in disaster-prone countries of 28%.
-As discussed, non-disaster-prone states are hit much less frequently and less severely by natural disasters, with an annual probability
+In accordance with the evidence reported in Section 2, for disaster-prone countries we set the annual disaster probability (p_d) to 16.2% and the average loss $(\bar{\theta})$ so that the average disaster destroys 6.65% of GDP.26 The standard deviation (σ{θ}) matches the quarterly dispersion of damages to GDP in disaster-prone countries of 28%.
+As discussed, non-disaster-prone states are hit much less frequently and less severely by natural disasters, with an annual probability of 0.28%, an average loss of 0.52% of GDP, and a quarterly dispersion of damages to GDP of 3.5%.

-18Values of risk aversion between 3 and 4 are needed to replicate the average equity premium, see Barro (2009; 2015) and Gourio (2012).
+22Values of risk aversion between 3 and 4 are needed to replicate the average equity premium, see Barro (2009; 2015) and Gourio (2012).

-19See also van den Berg et al. (2009), Dang (2012) and Brown et al. (2018).
+23See also van den Berg et al. (2009), Dang (2012) and Brown et al. (2018).
 Fiala (2017) reviews this evidence in more detail and reports also some contrasting results.

-$^{^{20}}$ Moreover, what is important for our analysis, as noted by Traeger (2014) and van der Ploeg and de Zeeuw (2018) in the context of climate change, is that we use a value of risk aversion larger than the inverse of the intertemporal elasticity of substitution to account for early resolution of uncertainty.
+24Moreover, what is important for our analysis, as noted by Traeger (2014) and van der Ploeg and de Zeeuw (2018) in the context of climate change, is that we use a value of risk aversion larger than the inverse of the intertemporal elasticity of substitution to account for early resolution of uncertainty.
 This is consistent also with the empirical evidence on the U.S. provided by Vissing-Jorgensen and Attanasio (2003).

-21This value is consistent also with Bi et al. (2016) who estimate a similar fiscal rule for Argentina.
+25This value is consistent also with Bi et al. (2016) who estimate a similar fiscal rule for Argentina.